 Mom and Dad were my best teachers in childhood and among the best I ever encountered.
-My dad was a genius teacher, engaging and encouraging my natural curiosity about the natural world again and again.
+My dad was a genius teacher, engaging and encouraging my natural curiosity about the world again and again.
+And again.
 Mom simply did what she did transparently: I was always welcome to jump in and participate if I wanted to.
-Every moment was a teaching moment if I made it one.
+I learned to cook by helping mom out in the kitchen.
 Neither of them ever discouraged my explorations unless they had legitimate concerns about my safety.
-I didn't tell them about exploring caves using a pop bottle of kerosene with a burning rag stuck in the top as a torch.
+I didn't tell them about exploring that cave using a pop bottle of kerosene with a burning rag stuck in the top as a torch.